 In-home Monitoring

-Personal alert devices include falls alert pendants or wrist devices.
+Personal alert devices include falls alert pendants, wristbands, smart watches and more.
 Some require the user to push a button to access help, while others have a sensor that detects a fall and automatically sends a call for help.
-Continuing Care offers a Personal Alert Assistance Program to help offset the cost of these devices.

 There is a wide variety of other helpful aids to ensure safety when you can’t be there: